Notice of Privacy Practices

 - Receive Confidential Communications Of Health Information.
 You have the right to request that we communicate your health information to you in different ways or places.
 For example, you may wish to receive information about your health status in a special, private room or through a written letter sent to a private address.
 We must accommodate reasonable requests.

-To request confidential communications, you must submit your request in writing to Andrea Ewert, CEO, PO Box 578173 Modesto, CA 95357.
+To request confidential communications, you must submit your request in writing to Andrea Ewert, CEO, PO Box 578173 Modesto, California 95357.

 - Notified of a Breach.
 Your provider is required by law to maintain the privacy of protected health information and provide you with notice of its legal duties and privacy practices with respect to protected health information and to notify you following a breach of unsecured protected health information.

-If you have any questions or concerns regarding your privacy rights or the information in this notice, please contact Andrea Ewert, CEO, PO Box 578173 Modesto, CA 95357.
+If you have any questions or concerns regarding your privacy rights or the information in this notice, please contact Andrea Ewert, CEO, PO Box 578173 Modesto, California 95357.